 - Firefly/Serenity.
 The show was canceled without any resolution to the plot, so the major would-have-been-a-two-season-long-arc (according to Word of God) got tied up over the course of a movie barely longer than the pilot episode.

-- Buffy was supposed to have another season at least to help tie up various character threads including Willow's feelings about magic and Dawn's feelings about being the key, but Sarah Michelle Gellar (Buffy) wanted to quit the show to work on her movie career so Dawn's plot was all but dropped and Willow was shoe-horned into a new relationship and her uneasiness about magic magically healed.
+- Buffy the Vampire Slayer was supposed to have another season at least to help tie up various character threads including Willow's feelings about magic and Dawn's feelings about being the key, but Sarah Michelle Gellar (Buffy) wanted to quit the show to work on her movie career so Dawn's plot was all but dropped and Willow was shoe-horned into a new relationship and her uneasiness about magic magically healed.
+The characters actually became Genre Savvy to the fact that this happened every season too, with Buffy remarking that it "usually blew around May."

 - Dollhouse.
 While the plot got wrapped up more or less satisfactorily in the second season, anyone could see that Joss had to rush it.